Myrna Vázquez: Early life and career

 She was born in Cidra, Puerto Rico, in 1935, one of seven siblings.
 Sometime around 1945 the family moved to Santurce, San Juan, Puerto Rico.
 As a child she showed a penchant for the performing arts, using a box for a platform and giving recitals for family and friends.

 While still a teenager, she belonged to the comedy troupe of Ramón Rivero (known as "Diplo").
 Through her work there, she became friends with the composers Sylvia Rexach and Amaury Veray.
-She studied Theater at the University of Puerto Rico, where she was active in the university theater, and went on to appear in many professional productions.
+She graduated from Central High School in Santurce.
+Went on to study Theater at the University of Puerto Rico, where she was active in the university theater, and went on to appear in many professional productions.
 At nineteen, she played Juanita in the world premiere of "La Carreta" by René Marqués.
 She also appeared in "Mariana or el Alba" and "Los Soles Truncos" by Marqués; "Doce Paredes Negras" by Juan González-Bonilla; and "Tiempo Muerto" by Manuel Méndez Ballester.
 In 1969 she starred in the premiere of "La Pasión según Antigona Pérez" by Luis Rafael Sánchez, who wrote the part specifically for her.

 In the 1960s, she co-founded the Teatro El Cemí with actors Marcos Betancourt, Jacobo Morales, and Elín Ortiz.
 She founded the Cooperative Theater Arts (COOPARTE) in the early 1970s, and rescued a theater in Villa Palmeras for use by the organization.
 The Teatro COOPARTE offered theater arts classes to young people, and organized and hosted the first Festival of Latin American Theater.
 Vázquez served as its president for over four years.
 She also worked for some time as a drama teacher for the youth of the San José community in Río Piedras.

 Vázquez suffered from a congenital heart condition, aortic stenosis, and had a series of surgeries starting in her twenties.
 Despite the medical danger, she had three sons with her husband, the actor Félix Monclova.
 One of her sons, René Monclova, became an actor; he was named for his godfather, René Marqués.
 Eugenio Monclova became a drama teacher and Hector Ivan Monclova a writer.